spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/initial-setup.md

 4. In **Network Adapters**, choose a network adapter that the Edge host will use to communicate with Palette.

    By default, the network adapter requests an IP automatically from the DHCP server.
 Optionally, you can also specify a static IP.
+Press Enter to confirm the change.

 5. In **DNS Configuration**, specify the IP address of the primary and secondary name servers.
+Press Enter to confirm the change.

 6. After you are satisfied with the configurations, navigate to **Quit** and hit enter to finish configuration.

+7. If you want to change these configuration, you can trigger the configuration again by establishing an SSH connection to the Edge host and issue the command `spectro-edge-console`.

 ## Validate